cjlee112/gitpublish/README.rst

   capabilities of **git** and similar software.

-* **easily publish** the same content **to any open, standard publishing platform** like WordPress, LaTex, Sphinx etc., or to different publishing / sharing services like Google Docs.
+* **easily publish** the same content **to any open, standard publishing platform** like WordPress, Blogger, LaTex, Sphinx etc.

 * **work across different devices with easy synchronization** so you can edit & view documents on computers, smartphone,